 Beginning your hair restoration journey with Theradome is easy.
 Twenty minutes, twice a week sessions is all you need to reverse your hair loss.
-Although performing laser hair growth treatments at home as you sit back, read a good book or catch up on your favorite TV show sounds pretty straightforward, one thing that is commonly overlooked is documenting your progress.
-We’re talking about incorporating clinical photography as part of laser hair therapy and, most importantly, taking progress pictures the correct way.
+It’s completely straight forward, you simply put on your laser hair therapy helmet and sit back while you read a book or turn on your favorite TV show.

-Chances are you look at yourself in the mirror every day, and, just like weight loss, you won’t notice any small changes when it comes to new hair growth.
-Unlike minoxidil and finasteride, which can cause potential harmful side effects, the Theradome LH80 PRO is a 100% natural hair restoration solution: laser hair therapy is proven to provide clinical strength results with minimized shedding, increased hair shaft thickness and new hair growth.
-But as the good old saying says, “good things are worth waiting for” and you won’t experience overnight results.
+Chances are you look at yourself in the mirror every day, and, just like weight loss, you won’t notice all of the small changes when it comes to new hair growth.
 This is why documenting your progress by taking photos is a critical component of conducting hair growth treatments with Theradome.
 Otherwise, you will fail to notice any hair growth changes and overall improvement in the quality of your hair and scalp.
 Doing this will allow you to not only track your results, but also share them with our Theradome experts for advice or show them to your physician if you are combining other hair loss treatments with laser hair therapy.

 It goes without saying that all your photos should be of high quality, and you’ll need to be thinking about a variety of factors, such as background, lighting, positioning, and camera angles.
 So to make your life easier, we’ve put together a list of tips and practices that you’ll need to observe when photographing the evolution of your Theradome laser hair therapy journey.